monicadolce/gen_team/README.md

 ## Acceptance Criteria

-GIVEN a command-line application that accepts user input
+GIVEN a command-line application that accepts user input.

-WHEN I am prompted for my team members and their information
+WHEN I am prompted for my team members and their information.
 THEN an HTML file is generated that displays a nicely formatted team roster based on user input

 WHEN I click on an email address in the HTML